 They may want you to give more time to your real wealth i.e., your Family, and with all this to not let your finances get ignored they want to offer you comprehensive services, and handhold you in your wellness journey.
 These kinds of Fee-Only Financial Planners say that they Grow along with the Client.

 You may consider the fee-paying to them is the cost of wellness you strive for not only in terms of money, but also in terms of health, time, and profession.
 The fee to planners may be the cost of buying their time so you can enjoy yours.

 If you are a person of this mindset then you should go with the Fee-only Financial planner offering Comprehensive Services.

-But if you think that you already are a good manager of your life and have enough time to work upon on your Money, then you may consider the Other financial planners, who offer One time Service.
+But if you think that you already are a good manager of your life and have enough time to work on your Money, then you may consider the Other financial planners, who offer One time Services.

 This lot of Financial Planners will help you make a Financial plan that suits your requirements, and guide you on different action points, like weeding out the non-suitable investments, buying specific insurances, rationalizing your Investment portfolio, and making new investments.
 They may also advise on debt management and estate planning.

 But these financial advisors will not help you execute the advice which you have to do on your own.

 Some Planners like us offer both kinds of Services – One time & Comprehensive.